akki7077/TODO-List/README.md

 # TODO-List
+It is an HTML, Javascript and Bootstrap web
-Its shows the list of work we have to do.
+It shows the list of work we have to do.